nshiab/simple-data-analysis/README.md

 -   _--bun_ : To use Bun instead of Node.js.
 -   _--js_ : To use JavaScript instead of TypeScript.
 -   _--force_ : To overwrite files like package.json, .gitignore, etc.

+To use the library in your browser, check out [simple-data-analysis-flow](https://github.com/nshiab/simple-data-analysis-flow).
+You might also find the [journalism library](https://github.com/nshiab/journalism) and [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) interesting.

 ## Core principles